jeffOSRocko/rest_grpc/README.md

-# rest api that talks server using gRPC
+# rest service that hosts a rest api that in turn talks to another service using gRPC

 There are two services, a client and a server and a shared rpc_defs project containing the shared proto definition and generated classes